andreabergia/angular-crash-course/experiments/pages/rest.md

 - `ETag`, to handle caching.
 - `Cookie`, which should contain the value returned to the server as `Set-Cookie`.

+### Authentication and statelessness

+REST prescribes "statelessness" as one of the main points.
+However, for a lot of applications, it is much simpler to keep some state in the server - for instance, the current user session.
+This is much simpler to program, but it also hurts scalability, beecause the session must be shared between the various servers.
+The most common way to do this is by using cookies: the server will associate a session in its memory to a session token, sent to the client as a cookie.
+This is the approach natively follower by some server technologies, such as Java's servlets.

+The other option is to avoid keeping state in the server.
+To do this and implement authentication, HTTP supports various mechanisms.
+Unfortunately none of these is secure _and_ easy to use.
+Most websites (such as Twitter or Google) use one of these mechanism for their REST APIs, most commonly [HTTP Basic Auth](https://en.wikipedia.org/wiki/Basic_access_authentication).

 <hr>

 ## JSON